sales@effectrode.com

 Original Mullard ECC83 (12AX7) pictured on the left and the ‘reissue’ tube on the right.

-This report compares the gain, inter-stage matching, microphony and electrical noise of both tubes.
+A deeper investigation was needed.
+This report will test and compare the gain, section matching, microphony and electrical noise of both tubes.

 Gain